unode/deep-learning-intro/setup.md

 conda install tensorflow seaborn scikit-learn pandas
 ~~~
 {: .source}
-Note that installing Tensorflow causes Keras to be installed too.
+Note that modern versions of Tensorflow make Keras available as a module.

 ### Troubleshooting for Windows